andrewcbuensalida/electron-react/README.md

 //////////////////////////////////////
 https://thewebdev.info/2022/03/08/how-to-use-react-router-with-electron/
-Have to use HashRouter instead of BrowserRouter for React Router because electron uses file based thing instead of browser.
+Have to use HashRouter instead of BrowserRouter for React Router because electron uses file based thing instead of browser...